Vijayabaskar56/tan-builder/README.md

-# TanStack Form Builder
+# TANCN

-A powerful form builder application built with TanStack technologies.
-Create dynamic, type-safe forms with drag-and-drop interface, real-time preview, and automatic code generation.
+A powerful form and table builder application built with TanStack technologies.
+Create dynamic, type-safe forms and performant, customizable tables with a drag-and-drop interface, real-time preview, and automatic code generation.

 ## Features

 ### 🖱️ Drag & Drop Builder
-Intuitive drag-and-drop interface for building forms quickly.
-Add, rearrange, and configure form fields with ease.
+Intuitive drag-and-drop interface for building forms and tables quickly.
+Add, rearrange, and configure them with ease.

 ### 🔒 Type-Safe Code Generation
 Generate fully typed React components with TypeScript support.
 Automatic schema generation for form validation.

 ### 🎨 ShadCN UI Integration
 Seamlessly integrated with ShadCN UI components.
-Generate customizable, accessible form components out of the box.
+Generate customizable, accessible form and table components out of the box.

 ### 📑 Multi-Step & Field Arrays
 Create complex multi-step forms and dynamic field arrays.
 Perfect for advanced form requirements and data structures.

+### 📑 Data-Grid & Advanced Filters
+Create complex data-grid tables and powerful filters.
+Perfect for building complex tables with large datasets.

 ### 💾 Save, Share & Export
 Save your form configurations, share them with team members, and export generated code for immediate use in your projects.